 Smoke is the second most important factor in bark formation.
 The longer a piece of meat is exposed to smoke, the dark and heavier the bark will become.
 A piece that is aged for about 12 hours will appear almost burned.
 The meat is not burned, however, and if done correctly, this dark bark is highly coveted.

-As with all meat cookery, the temperature is a very important factor.
+As with all meat cookery, the temperature range is a very important factor.
 If the temperature is too low, bark will not form, and if the temperature is too high, the meat will char instead of form bark.
-The good news is that if standard smoking temperatures are used, bark generally forms well.
+The good news is that if the optimum cooking temperature is used, bark generally forms well.

 Moisture and Basting